jrichardsz/jrichardsz.github.io/_posts/2023-03-19-the_cheapest_way_to_implement_a_devops_flow_in_aws.md

 ## Aws Lambda with nodejs

-This is the serveless feature of aws.
+This is the serverless feature of aws.
 Basically is just a function on several languages which are triggered from several sources.

 <img src="https://user-images.githubusercontent.com/3322836/226233841-992a9d4b-27a3-4988-90d5-e1fc33b21c4d.png" width=500>